wso2-attic/ballerina-integrator/README.md

 ```

-Notification Management Service (notification_mgt_service) is a REST API developed to manage notifications.
-For demonstration purpose it has a in-memory map to hold notifications.
-It has capability to add notifications and retrieve them.
+Notification Management Service (notification_mgt_service) is a REST API to manage notifications.
+For demonstration purpose it should have an in-memory map to hold notifications,and should also have the capability to add notifications and retrieve notifications.

 ##### Skeleton code for notification_mgt_service.bal
 ```ballerina